-• Attract and secure investment: Delivering our carbon negative ambition will provide substantial investment opportunities.
-We must ensure a strategic and coordinated approach to investment to optimise blends of private and public sector investment, in order to unlock economic opportunities and contribute to levelling up the region.
+Attract and secure investment: Delivering our carbon negative ambition will provide substantial investment opportunities.
+We must ensure a strategic and coordinated approach to investment to optimise blends of private and public sector investment in order to unlock economic opportunities and contribute to levelling up the region.
+Where appropriate, we will seek to leverage investment through scale - working with partners within and outside of the region.
+This will include joint funding bids and procurement.